arcetros/scrape-recipe-schema/README.md

 # scrape-recipe-schema

-> scrape-recipe-schema is a JavaScript library that will help you to scrape recipe Microdata/JSON-LD schema.
+> scrape-recipe-schema is a JavaScript library that will help you to scrape recipe JSON-LD schema.

 ## 🚀 Get started